astronomer/docs/astro/configure-idp.md

 ## Configure your SSO identity provider

-At a high level, to configure an SSO connection to your IdP you will:
+At a high level, to configure an SSO identity provider (IdP) you will:

 1. Create a connection between Astro and your IdP.
 2. Map a managed domain to your SSO connection.